 Keep the timing right

-Your arm swing and release should match your each step of the foot.
+Your arm swing and release should match your every step of the foot.
 Always try to get the timing right, and you are good to go.

 Keep your approach smooth